19hours/sg-statutes/Acts/Income Tax Act.md

 “capital expenditure” does not include legal fees, registration fees, stamp duty and other costs related to the acquisition of any intellectual property rights;

-“intellectual property rights” means the right to do or authorise the doing of anything which would, but for that right, be an infringement of any patent, copyright, trademark, registered design, geographical indication, lay-out design of integrated circuit, trade secret or information that has commercial value;
+“intellectual property rights” means the right to do or authorise the doing of anything which would, but for that right, be an infringement of any patent, copyright, trademark, registered design, geographical indication, lay-out design of integrated circuit, trade secret or information that has commercial value ;

 [34/2008 wef 16/12/2008]